MaibornWolff/SecObserve/docs/integrations/github_actions_and_templates.md

 All actions and templates run the scanner, import the results into SecObserve and make the report available as an artifact.

-[https://github.com/MaibornWolff/secobserve_actions_templates](https://github.com/MaibornWolff/secobserve_actions_templates) is the repository, where the actions and the templates are stored.
+ The actions and the templates are stored in the repository [https://github.com/MaibornWolff/secobserve_actions_templates](https://github.com/MaibornWolff/secobserve_actions_templates).

 ## Variables